 Tried everything?
 E-mail the Findings editor for help by clicking on this logo

-[Consultation draft subject to amendment and correction.]
-A long history of heroin prescribing, but a relatively short history of trialling its supervised administration.
-What has evidence collected over a 15-year period concluded about this intensive intervention intended for a patient population who would otherwise be considered ‘unresponsive’ to treatment?
+The UK has a long history of prescribing heroin for the treatment of heroin dependence.
+What has research from six countries concluded about this intensive intervention intended for patients who would otherwise be considered ‘unresponsive’ to treatment?

 MATRIX CELL 2018 HTM file

 Drug Treatment Matrix cell B3: Practitioners; Medical treatment

 Seminal and key research and reviews on the influence of the practitioner in the medical treatment of drug dependence.
 Investigates the how clinician-patient relationships might be affected by enforcing clinic rules and the potential importance of doctors forming a “whole person’ relationship with patients.